- All the different names

 When using industry and establishment designations in your business name or trade name, it is important to be aware of any likelihood of confusion as defined by trademark law.

-Neither business names nor trade names may have the potential of being confused with those of other companies or registered trademarks.
+Neither the Unternehmensbezeichnung (business name) nor Geschäftsbezeichnung (trade name) may have the potential of being confused with those of other companies or registered trademarks.
 It is highly recommended to have a name reviewed to see if it is already being used before including it in a trade name or an establishment designation.
 In certain situations, it would be wise to register your business name or trade name as a trademark.

-Make sure the business name won’t get you into (legal) trouble down the road.
+Make sure the business name won’t get you into trouble

-As a freelancer, you have almost the same rights and privileges enjoyed by small traders when it comes to naming your business or company, but providing your last name is also sufficient when submitting the name.
+As a Freiberufler (liberal professional), you have almost the same rights and privileges enjoyed by small traders when it comes to naming your business or company, but providing your last name is also sufficient when submitting the name.
 Moreover, your business name must clearly show what services you offer; a purely imaginative name is not enough.

-Registered merchants (eingetragener Kaufmann in German, or ‘e.K.’ for short) must officially register their business names in the commercial register.
+Businesses that are eingetragener Kaufmann (e.K.) must officially register their business names in the Handelsregister.
 Like other proprietors, they have certain freedoms and obligations when creating a trade name.
 In general, there are two important principles: The company name must identify the merchant, and it must be distinctive.

 Furthermore, the company name may not contain any misleading information.
 Bearing these specifications in mind, a company name can be created by using three elements: